Not all learning can be done through online lessons. Groupwork and independent tasks are just as important.

 Preferences for assignments

-In Preferences, you can specify Default scope and Default category.
+In Preferences, you can specify Default scope, Default category, and Maximum submission file size.

 If not specified, the corresponding filters will be displayed.
 If you specify the scope or categories in these fields, the filters will not be displayed and assignments will be automatically filtered based on these settings.